 Where do hyraxes live?

 Hyraxes are very adaptable.
-In East Africa, they are found at sea level and at altitudes of more than 14,000 feet.
-Their habitats range from dry savannas to dense rain forests to cold Afro-alpine moorlands.
+In East Africa, they are found at sea level and at altitudes of more than 4,000 meters (14,000 feet).
+Their habitats range from dry savanna to dense rainforest to cold Afro-alpine moorland.

-Tags: Benin, Botswana, DRC, Kenya, Mozambique, Namibia, Niger, Rwanda, South Africa, Tanzania, Uganda, Zambia, Zimbabwe, East Africa, Southern Africa, West/Central Africa, Congo, Kazungula, Kilimanjaro, Limpopo, Regional Parc W, Samburu, Virunga, Zambezi, Hyrax
+Tags: Hyrax, Benin, Botswana, Cameroon, DRC, Ethiopia, Kenya, Mozambique, Namibia, Niger, Rwanda, South Africa, Tanzania, Uganda, Zambia, Zimbabwe, Congo, Kazungula, Kilimanjaro, Limpopo, Maasai Steppe, Regional Parc W, Samburu, Virunga, Zambezi, East Africa, Southern Africa

 View Africa | Habitat

 What is a hyrax?